-We’ll return to the lodge for lunch, then we can choose between a walk along the lodge’s trail to observe the region’s diverse flora and fauna—perhaps glimpsing the sloths, monkeys, Green Macaws, and toucans that call this protected area home—or another boat or canoe ride along a different series of Tortuguero's canals.
-Following our afternoon nature-viewing activities, we’ll regroup to have dinner together at our lodge.
+We’ll return to the lodge for lunch, then we'll walk along the lodge’s trails to observe the region’s diverse flora and fauna—perhaps glimpsing the sloths, monkeys, green macaws, and toucans that call this protected area home.
+Following our afternoon nature-viewing activities, we’ll have dinner together at our lodge.

 Following breakfast this morning, we enjoy a leisurely canal boat ride to Caño Blanco.
 There, we begin our overland transfer to San José, stopping en route to visit a banana plantation and then for an included lunch at a local restaurant.
 We arrive in Costa Rica's capital this afternoon, and have the evening at leisure.
 Dinner is on your own tonight.